Jon Bell

-Jonathan Bell (born August 26, 1997) is an American professional soccer player who plays as a defender for Major League Soccer club St. Louis City SC.
+Jonathan Bell (born 26 August 1997) is a professional footballer who plays as a defender for Major League Soccer club Seattle Sounders FC.
+Born in the United States, he represents the Jamaica national team.

-Career
+Club career

 New England Revolution II

 Bell was selected with the 38th overall pick of the 2020 MLS SuperDraft by the San Jose Earthquakes.
 In July 2020, he was signed by USL League One club New England Revolution II.
-He made his debut for the club on July 25, 2020 against Union Omaha.
+He made his debut for the club on 25 July 2020, against Union Omaha.

 New England Revolution

-On March 22, 2021, Bell signed a first-team contract with New England Revolution.
+On 22 March 2021, Bell signed a first-team contract with New England Revolution.

 St. Louis City SC

-On November 11, 2022, he was selected by St. Louis City SC during 2022 MLS Expansion Draft.
+On 11 November 2022, he was selected by St. Louis City SC during 2022 MLS Expansion Draft.

+Seattle Sounders FC

+Bell was selected by Seattle Sounders FC in the 2023 MLS Re-Entry Draft.

+International career

+Made his international debut for Jamaica in a friendly versus Guatemala on 11 November 2023.